aerospike-community/aerospike-play-plugins/play-plugins/session-store-plugin/README.md

 	* Specify list of aerospike endpoints/nodes for the cluster(host machines) to be used, with their name and ports, using configuration settings ```play.sessionstore.aerospike.hosts```[This field is necessary]

-	* Specify aerospike username and credentials using ```play.sessionstore.aerospike.username``` and ```play.sessionstore.aerospike.password``` respectively.
+	* ```play.cache.aerospike.username```: Specify aerospike username.
+[This field is necessary]

+	* ```play.cache.aerospike.password```: Specify your aerospike password.
+[This field is necessary]

 	* ```play.sessionstore.aerospike.namespace```: Specify aerospike namespace to be used.[This field is mandatory]

 	* ```play.sessionstore.aerospike.set```: Specify aerospike set name to be used for storing session data.
 	It is set to "test" by default.[Optional parameter]

+	* ```play.sessionstore.aerospike.sessionIdProviderFQCN```: SessionIDProvider gives unique value to each session. y default, we use DefaultSessionIDProvider to assign unique value(ID) to a session which is a random string of length 10.
-	* ```play.sessionstore.aerospike.sessionIdProviderFQCN```: You can supply your own implementation for providing sessionID (sessionIDProvider) in this field or use the default SessionID provider (DefaultSessionIDProvider).[Optional parameter]
+	You can supply your own implementation for providing sessionID (sessionIDProvider) in this field or use the default SessionID provider
+	(DefaultSessionIDProvider).[Optional parameter]

 	* ```play.sessionstore.aerospike.sessionMaxAge``` : Specify the maximum session age until it expires(in seconds).
 A session expires if time elapsed equals to max age.
 	Expiration values:
-		- 0: Never expire session
+		- -1: Never expire session
 		- Greater than 0 : Actual expiration in seconds.

 	By default, it is set to 1000 seconds.
 [Optional parameter]